 Gameplay

-Doom Eternal will bring out your deepest chaotic desires and it feels good to be in touch with these basic survival instincts as the first couple of hours will have you run from one demon to another while trying to either glory kill them for resources, cover or simply exploration, the best thing about Doom Eternal is the fact that you get rewarded for everything that you do and having multiple styles of playing will enhance your experience.
+Doom Eternal will bring out your deepest, chaotic desires.
+It feels good to be in touch with these basic survival instincts as the first couple of hours will have you run from one demon to another while trying to either glory kill them for resources, cover, or simply explore, the best thing about the Eternal is the fact that you get rewarded for everything that you do and having multiple styles of playing will enhance your experience.

-The biggest difference you find in combat is the fact that every weapon serves a different purpose and finding it is half the fun, once you know where and how to use a specific fun you will start wreaking havoc unlike you have never seen before.
-Hordes of demons are turned into ash in the blink of an eye and master that with perfect mobility and you become a demon killing machine that knows no boundaries and fury like hell has never seen before.
+The most significant difference you find in combat is that every weapon serves a different purpose, and finding it is half the fun; once you know where and how to use a specific fun, you will start wreaking havoc unlike you have ever seen.
+Hordes of demons are turned into ash in the blink of an eye and master that with perfect mobility, and you become a demon-killing machine that knows no boundaries and fury like hell has never seen before.

-You can hear in the dialogues that the bosses in the game have, especially the priests they will surrender in fear, send legions to defend themselves only to be disappointed and obliterated at your hands.
+You can hear in the dialogues that the bosses in the game, especially the priests, will surrender in fear and send legions to defend themselves, only to be disappointed and obliterated at your hands.

-Doom Eternal gives chaos a different perspective, at times it feels like there is no method to it, instead you just want to finish off the demons to catch a breath.
-There are tons of Easter eggs in the game which suggests that Doom Guy isn’t a heartless killing machine as portrayed but when you see what your powers combine to effect it becomes hard to argue on that front.
+Doom Eternal gives chaos a different perspective; sometimes, it feels like it has no method.
+Instead, you want to finish off the demons to catch a breath.
+There are tons of Easter eggs in the game, which suggests that Doom Guy isn’t a heartless killing machine as portrayed, but when you see what your powers combine to effect, it becomes hard to argue on that front.

 Music